cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   integer as described in {{!RFC8017}}.
 Note that these functions operate on byte arrays in big-endian byte order.

 All algorithm descriptions are written in a Python-like pseudocode.
-We use the `ABORT()` function for presentational clarity to denote the process of terminating the algorithm or returning an error accordingly.
 We also use the `CT_EQUAL(a, b)` function to represent constant-time byte-wise equality between byte arrays `a` and `b`.
 This function returns `true` if `a` and `b` are equal, and `false` otherwise.